estherbouquet/lectura-plus/README.md

   - `sudo reboot` and try to press the button when the raspberry starts up!

 ### For cleaning_usb.service
-- we noticed that sometimes the usb drive doesn't unmount correctly and leaves a very unconvenient folder named "AJOUT" in /media/pi.
-This is problematic when we try to plug our usb drive "AJOUT" as it will be renamed "AJOUT1" and thus preventing the copy of new articles.
-This service runs when the raspberry boots and deletes the leftovers folders in /media/pi.
+- we noticed that sometimes the usb drive doesn't unmount correctly and leaves a very unconvenient folder named `AJOUT` in `/media/pi`.
+This is problematic when we try to plug our usb drive `AJOUT` as it will be renamed `AJOUT1` and thus preventing the copy of new articles.
+This service runs when the raspberry boots and deletes "leftover" folders in `/media/pi`.
   - copy paste the content of `cleaning_usb.service` that you can find in the `/home/pi/Documents/lectura-plus/systemdfiles` folder
   - `ctrl + o` to write then press `enter` to valid the modifications then `ctrl + x` to exit
   - `sudo systemctl daemon-reload`